Snowies Alpine Huts & Blue Waterholes

 ---|---|---|---|

-Daily walking times are generally between 4-8 hours.
+Daily walking times are generally between 2-6 hours.
 Due to the small group size and having two guides, we are able to cater to a wide range of walking speeds and encourage everyone to walk at their own pace.
-Additionally, we can tailor the difficulty of the trek by adjusting which side trips each person does.

 If you are unsure whether this tour is appropriate for you, please contact us.
 We are more than happy to have a chat and answer any questions you have.
 We support all our guests in preparing for their trip.